Winter Weather Outlook for December 2024

 As our climate changes, extreme weather events are increasing in both frequency and intensity, and for some places, that means an increased risk of winter hazards.
 The Federal Emergency Management Agency (FEMA) provides information on the risk of different climate hazards across the 50 states and Washington, D.C., through the National Risk Index (NRI) platform.
 The NRI leverages available data for natural hazards and community risk factors to develop a baseline relative risk measurement for each U.S. county and census tract.
 The combined NRI for Winter Weather, Ice Storms, and Cold Waves, shown on the map above, represents a community's relative risk for winter weather (winter storm events in which the main types of precipitation are snow, sleet, or freezing rain), ice storms (freezing rain events with significant ice accumulations), and cold waves (rapid falls in temperature within 24 hours and extreme low temperatures for an extended period), based on the historical annualized frequency of such weather, when compared to the rest of the U.S.

 1,505 counties across 49 states plus D.C. are estimated to have “very high,” “relatively high,” or “relatively moderate” winter weather risk (all states have at least one county in these risk categories except for Nevada; insufficient data are available for U.S. territories).
 In these counties, the total population at risk is 223,204,711 people and, of those, 23,209,898 people work outdoors.
 Risk factors vary across the 1,505 counties identified by FEMA.
-Of these counties:
+Populations at elevated health risk from winter weather extremes according to NOAA, the National Institutes of Health (NIH), and the Environmental Protection Agency (EPA) include:

 Winter Weather Affects Health in Many Ways